 It will likely come as no surprise to learn that certain industries (like engineering) pay better than others (like writing).
 Some of the more profitable professions are found in healthcare and technology, for instance, making positions like gynecologists or software developers more lucrative than a teacher or a baker.

-Another common correlation among six-figure earners is the cost of living, giving your location a dramatic impact on your ability to make more moolah.
+Another common correlation among six-figure earners is their cost of living.
+Your location has a dramatic impact on your ability to make more moolah.

-All this said, it’s important to keep in mind that the “value” of a dollar in San Francisco, California, is not necessarily the same as Omaha, Nebraska.
+But it’s important to keep in mind that the “value” of a dollar in San Francisco, California, is not necessarily the same as, say, Omaha, Nebraska.